Create the Featured Content Carousel

 - Now you can start adding menu items.
 Using the Category tab, add categories that you’d like to populate your menu with.
 Posts from these categories will be shown when the reader clicks the category link.

-- Once your menu is complete, save the menu and check out the Footer Category Menu on the homepage.
+- Once your menu is complete, save the menu and check out the Footer Category Menu on the front page.

 Please note that the category menu is meant for categories.
 Adding page links or custom URLs to the menu will work, but the category menu area will not display or function as seen in the demo.